 The interim report also includes details on cash flow and liquidity during that time period as well as any changes in working capital and debt obligations.

 Interim financial statement vs annual report

-The template, which is an interim financial report, incorporates an income statement, cash flow statement, and balance sheet, as needed.
+Interim financial report, incorporates an income statement, cash flow statement, and balance sheet, as needed.

 The interim report does not include the notes to the financial statements that would normally be found in a full annual report.
 The interim report also does not include detailed disclosures about the company’s policies and procedures for recording revenues and expenses, or information about its internal controls over financial reporting (ICFR).
 It may, therefore, include some restricted explanations of major accounting policies and assumptions.

 In contrast to the annual report, which is prepared once a year at the end of the fiscal year, an interim report may be prepared at any time during the fiscal year (or interim period).

 Financial statements: How to use them?

 Interim financial statements give you a glimpse of your company’s financial position at a certain period in history.
 They replace the traditional full-year reports and provide an overview of your company’s performance for the last six months.